Nice to meet you.

 Modern world functions on the pillars of wireless devices.

 They’re so common that you don’t even notice them as unique.
 You have mobile phones, tablets, laptops, and other devices exchanging tons of data with the internet.
-They’ve become a part of your daily life and an integral necessity.

-It protects a network and the associated devices from unwanted access, empowering you to evade cyber attacks or information theft risks
+It protects a network and the associated devices from unwanted access, empowering you to evade cyber-attacks or information theft risks.

 You can set a network security key using uppercase, lowercase, and special characters joined by a number.
 Make sure it doesn’t contain predictable elements like your name or the name of your loved one(s), a number related to your birthdate, or any combination that’s easy to guess.